xuankimtran/docs-1/pages/katalon-studio/docs/ks_visual_testing.md

 > Notes:
 >
-> If you run a Test Suite for the first time and the Test Suite has passed.
-Its screenshots are automatically marked as *Passed* and there is no **Save to baseline** button.
+> If you run a Test Suite for the first time and the Test Suite has passed, the screenshots are automatically marked as *Passed* and there is no **Save to baseline** button.
 You can open a screenshot and click on the *Failed* icon, then switch back to *Passed* so that the **Save to baseline** button appears.

-### View Baseline information
+### View baseline information

 To see the baseline images you have saved, go to **Reports & Analytics** > **Visual Testing** > **Visual Baselines**, then select a screenshot for **Baseline information**.